-Ideal temperatures for axolotls are between the cool 60s to low 70s.
+The ideal temperature range for axolotls, best maintained by quality aquarium chillers, is between the cool 60s to low 70s.
 You don’t want to let the water in the tank reach above 74 degrees because this can stress your axie, cause health problems, and if the temp stays too warm, it could prove fatal.

 Not everyone will need an aquarium chiller, but if you do, it’s important to figure out how much cooling you need, what kind of chiller will work best for you and your axie, and what will work for your budget.
 Here in this guide, we go over everything you need to know about aquarium chillers.